soumyadip007/Blue-Green-Deployment-in-K8S-using-Helm/README.md

 ## Getting Started:

-To get started with Blue Green deployments using Helm, follow the documentation and installation guide available in the repository: [Repository](https://github.com/soumyadip007/Blue-Green-Deployment-in-K8S-using-Helm)
+To get started with Blue Green deployments using Helm, follow the documentation and installation guide available in the [Repository](https://github.com/soumyadip007/Blue-Green-Deployment-in-K8S-using-Helm)

 ## Upgrading Deployments